Elfin Lakes in Garibaldi Provincial Park - Squamish Hiking Trails

 Garibaldi Provincial Park Guide

-Whistler Hiking TrailsGaribaldi Provincial Park is an enormous mountain wilderness park s8tretching from Pemberton to Squamish in British Columbia.
-At almost 2000 square kilometres, the park partly surrounds Whistler and is accessible by foot or by gondola from Whistler Village.
-Garibaldi Provincial Park is characterized by dense British Columbia coastal rainforest, snow-capped mountains, glaciers and innumerable mountain lakes.
-The park has a tremendous variety of impressive hiking trails to glacier fed, turquoise lakes, surreal mountain summits, remote alpine huts, glaciers, flower filled valleys and a mostly untouched wilderness stretching beyond the horizon.
+Whistler Hiking TrailsGaribaldi Provincial Park is an enormous mountain wilderness park stretching from Pemberton to Squamish in British Columbia.
+At nearly 2,000 square kilometres, the park partly surrounds Whistler and is accessible by foot or by gondola from Whistler Village.
+Garibaldi Provincial Park is characterized by dense British Columbia coastal rainforest, snow-capped mountains, glaciers, and countless mountain lakes.
+The park boasts a tremendous variety of impressive hiking trails to glacier-fed turquoise lakes, surreal mountain summits, remote alpine huts, glaciers, flower-filled valleys, and a mostly untouched wilderness stretching beyond the horizon.

 Read more